+Kanji Watanabe(Takashi Shimura)is an office worker whose greatest pride in life is his work and his good work record.
+He begins to suffer from terrible stomach pains and is diagnosed with terminal cancer.
+This news really hits him and he is adrift in life.
 Watanabe’s work no longer brings him any joy, and he is desperate to find out the secret to enjoying life, he will learn that there is no such secret.
 He begs a young office worker(Miki Odagiri)to help him understand how to live, she is frightened by him and doesn’t understand what is driving him.

-Life is the very world around us, the air we breathe, the snow, the rain etc. He also learns that he can leave something in this world that says he was here, he sets out to build a park for the local children.
-In one of the most iconic images in film history we see Watanabe sitting quietly on a swing as the snow falls around him, he is sitting quietly in that moment.
+Watanabe doesn’t realise until later that enjoying life doesn’t mean laughing and going out partying; it can simply be nothing more than appreciating a sunset or sunrise, admiring the beauty of flowers, sitting and watching what’s going on around you etc.Life is the very world around us, the air we breathe, the snow, the rain etc. He also learns that he can leave something in this world that says he was here, he sets out to build a park for the local children.
+In one of the most iconic images in film history we see Watanabe sitting quietly on a swing as the snow falls around him, he is sitting quietly just enjoying the moment.

 My favourite scenes are the following.
 Watanabe singing the song with tears in his eyes.
 When he discovers(before the doctors can tell him)that he is suffering from cancer, the fear and realisation in his eyes really gets to me.
 All the scenes between Watanabe and the young office girl.
 The ending showing the park being used as intended.